visotype/elm-dom/README.md

 # visotype/elm-dom
-## Base utilities to help Elm developers build UI component libraries
+## Base utilities to help Elm developers build UI libraries

 If you are using Elm, you probably know all of the reasons why Elm is great.
 If you've been using Elm for a while, you probably also have some ideas about